Kornyanat/harc_epbs/README.md

 ## License

-MIT License ― see `LICENSE` for full terms.
+MIT License: See `LICENSE` for full terms.
-You’re welcome to reuse, modify, or build on this code with attribution.
+You are welcome to reuse, modify, or build on this code with attribution.

 ## Repository